jjasonek/microservices-section_10/README.md

 ### Note:
 Here, the initial attempt is also count as retry, which is different from the retry pattern on Gateway Server.

+### Now after increasing the waitDuration we get response from circuit breaker because it's default timeout is less
+### than waitDuration: 500.
+An error occurred.
+Please try again after come time or contact support team!!!